EternityForest/awesome-standards/README.md

 International tripod thread, common for general use in the US.
 A very large range of cheap accessories exists, it's possible to mount almost anything this way.

+### Cold Shoe

+This attachment system is used to mount things like camera flashes, but all manner of adapter hardware is cheaply available.
+Accesories slide into the shoe, and usually contain a thumb wheel that is used to apply pressure to the shoe.

+The lock may also be in the form of a grub screw in the shoe itself.

 ### VESA Mount

 This standard defines how most monitors mount to walls and stands.
 20×50, 35×75, 75×75, 50×75, 100×100, 50×100, 100×200, 50×200 are defined, with much larger